Sign the petition! http://chng.it/kjNWKqf7

-The weekend is over and the much-anticipated #NHLOutdoors games have wrapped up…and they were absolutely remarkable!
+The much-anticipated #NHLOutdoors games at Lake Tahoe have wrapped up…and they were absolutely remarkable!
 Snow-capped mountains, glistening lake water, and majestic pines provided a picturesque backdrop for the most spectacular outdoor games to date.
 Bravo.
-With breathtaking scenery such as this, it was a ‘miracle on ice’ (shoutout to Lake Placid) that the players were able to concentrate on the games at all!
+With breathtaking scenery such as this, it was a miracle that the players were able to concentrate on the games at all!

 - “It reminds you of how you grew up playing the game and loving the game.
 It’s about remembering playing with your brother, your friends, all the memories.
 It kind of adds a different element to the game, makes it even more special.
 I think that’s what makes it a lot of fun for us.
 It brings back the kid in us.” – Patrice Bergeron, Captain of the Boston Bruins

 Countless fans across North America and around the world tuned in to appreciate the inaugural Outdoor Series.
 COVID-19, and the resulting restrictions, presented a unique opportunity to replace the traditional Winter Classic and Stadium Series with fanless games in a stunning setting.
 But with new opportunities also comes great risks, and those risks played out in real-time on Saturday afternoon as “excessive sunlight” wreaked havoc on the refrigerated ice and forced the first of the weekend’s games to be postponed until after sunset.
 After all, the starting time of Sunday’s game was also postponed.

 Nonetheless, it was a worthy and exciting challenge to organize high-altitude ice hockey games at high noon on the California-Nevada border.
 While the NHL successfully salvaged the games, it’s unlikely that we will see another outdoor game at Lake Tahoe after this misfortune.